unexpectedjs/unexpected/documentation/assertions/array-like/to-have-an-item-satisfying.md

 expected [ 0, -1, -2, -3, -4 ] not to have an item satisfying
 expect.it('to be a number')
         .and('to be negative')

+[
+  0,
+  -1, // should be removed
+  -2, // should be removed
+  -3, // should be removed
+  -4 // should be removed
+]
 ```